fabric/fabric/docs/tutorial.rst

     [ubuntu904] run: cd /var/www && tar -xzf project.tgz
     [ubuntu904] run: rm -f /var/www/project.tgz

+As always, click any hyperlinked function name to see the API documentation.

 `require` and `~fabric.operations.prompt`
 -----------------------------------------

-Finally, Fabric's operations contain a couple convenience methods:
-`~fabric.operations.require` and `~fabric.operations.prompt`.
+In addition to the previous operations, which allow you to effect actual changes on local or remote machines, Fabric's operations module provides two convenience methods: `~fabric.operations.require` and `~fabric.operations.prompt`:

-`~fabric.operations.require` lets you ensure that a task will abort if some needed information is not present, which can be handy if you have a small network of inter-operating tasks (see :ref:`env` below for more.)
-You can probably guess what `~fabric.operations.prompt` does -- it's a convenient wrapper around Python's ``raw_input`` builtin that asks the user to enter a string, useful for interactive tasks.
+* `~fabric.operations.require` lets you ensure that a task will abort if some needed information is not present, which can be handy if you have a small network of inter-operating tasks (see :ref:`env` below for more.)

-For details and examples, please see the relevant API documentation.
+* `~fabric.operations.prompt` is a convenience wrapper around Python's ``raw_input`` builtin that asks the user to enter a string, which can be useful for interactive tasks.

 .. _environment: